 Worsened Mood (‘bad trips’)

 Many users report a journey into past traumatic events but viewed as a bystander almost like an out-of-body.
 The intense nature of the experience may evoke feelings of fear, paranoia and emotional hurt whilst one revisits these events.
 It is not uncommon for users who have these negative experiences to consume the drug again as a way to confront these past events in an attempt to ‘set things right.’

 Persistent Psychosis and Hallucinogen Persisting Perception Disorder (HPPD)

 Persistent Psychosis is where users of a drug encounter continued emotional problems after consuming a drug, such as:

 - Confused or disorganized thinking

 Hallucinogen Persisting Perception Disorder is where, after drug consumption, users suffer from:

 - Visual disturbances, for instance seeing trails attached to moving objects

 - Symptoms of other neurological disorders

 The rising media attention given to Ayahuasca makes it unlikely for the drug to disappear from Western society.
-Furthermore, we need to do much more research before DMT is well understood.
-Learn the Ayahuasca effects and side effects before booking that flight to the Amazon.
+Furthermore, there needs to be much more research before DMT is fully understood.